polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 }
 ```

-You likely need to parse the result in JSON format.
-Since our runtime is running in `no_std` environment, we recommand using
+You likely need to parse the result in JSON format afterwards.
+We have [an example here](https://github.com/jimmychu0807/substrate-offchain-pricefetch/blob/047ad8094dc21e2bced2d055707756265be32e95/node/runtime/src/price_fetch.rs#L250-L260) using an external library to parse the JSON result in `no_std` environment, which our runtime run at.
-this [`lite-json` crate](https://github.com/xlc/lite-json) to parse your JSON result.
-An example of parsing JSON result can be seen in the [off-chain price fetch](https://github.com/jimmychu0807/substrate-offchain-pricefetch/blob/master/node/runtime/src/price_fetch.rs) example.

 [comment]: # (TODO: Signing Transactions with Session Keys)
 [comment]: # (TODO: Local Key-Value Database)